Thijs-Lambert/AJAX-music-search/README.md

 # AJAX-music-search

 ### Overview
-The learning objective for the exercise is to make use of AJAX to fetch- and display data and we'll create a simple youtube clone with this [API](https://musicdemons.com/api).
+The learning objective for the exercise is to make use of AJAX (asynchronous javascript) to fetch- and display data and you'll create a simple youtube clone with data from this [API](https://musicdemons.com/api).

 ### Objectives
 There's **two main user stories** to this app: